Qiskit/qiskit-metapackage/docs/errors/errors.rst

                   :Solution: Wait until some previous jobs were finished.
                              You can cancel pending jobs to run new jobs.

+**1101**          :Error message: Qobj does not conform to the schema.
+                  :Solution: Verify the Qobj for your job conforms to the Qobj schema.

+**1102**          :Error message: The number of experiments in the Qobj is
+                                  higher than the number of experiments
+                                  supported by the backend.
+                  :Solution: Split the experiments into multiple jobs.
+The maximum number of experiments the backend
+                             supports can be found in its configuration data.

+**1103**          :Error message: The number of shots in the Qobj is higher
+                                  than the number of shots supported by the backend.
+                  :Solution: Use fewer shots.
+The maximum number of shots the backend supports can be found in its configuration data.

+**1104**          :Error message: The Qobj requests memory measurement, but
+                                  the backend does not support memory.
+                  :Solution: Run the job on a backend that supports memory or don't request memory measurement.
+Whether a
+                             backend supports memory measurement can be found in its configuration data.

+**1105**          :Error message: The number of qubits used in the Qobj is
+                                  higher than the number of quantum registers defined in the Qobj.
+                  :Solution: Correct your program and try again.

+**1106**          :Error message: The Qobj uses gates that are not among the
+                                  backend's basis gates.
+                  :Solution: Correct your program and try again.
+Transpiling your program will convert high level gates to basis gates.
+The basis gates for a backend can be found in its configuration data.

+**1107**          :Error message: The Qobj includes an instruction that
+                                  assumes a coupling map that is different from the backend's coupling map.
+                  :Solution: Correct your program and try again.
+Transpiling your program will map instructions to the correct qubits based on the backend's coupling map.
+The coupling map for a backend can be found in its configuration data.

+**1108**          :Error message: The backend does not support open pulse.
+                  :Solution: Run the job on a backend that supports open pulse.
+Whether a backend supports open pulse can be found in its configuration data.

+**1109**          :Error message: The number of qubits used in the Qobj is
+                             more than the number of qubits supported by the backend.
+                  :Solution: Run the job on a backend that supports sufficient number of qubits for the job.
+The number of qubits a backend supports can be found in its configuration data.

 **1999**          :Error message: Planned outage.
 The service is undergoing
                                   maintenance.
                   :Solution: Please wait.
 The service will be back up soon.